linvieson/wikimedia-api/README.md

 ## **Results**

-There supposed to be two APIs implemented, although, due to problems with Spark, there is only one API in real life.
+There are two APIs implemented, each one having its own logic, but working within the same system.

-You can see the ideal image of how system would look like in the [Wikimedia System Document](https://gitlab.com/sadova_o/big-data-project/-/blob/data_manipulations_v2/Wikimedia%20System%20Document.pdf) file.
+You can see the image of how system looks like in the [Wikimedia System Document](https://gitlab.com/sadova_o/big-data-project/-/blob/data_manipulations_v2/Wikimedia%20System%20Document.pdf) file.